deepchecks/deepchecks/docs/source/user-guide/integrations/h2o.rst

 scikit-learn API that deepchecks expects.

 We will write a wrapper to our H2O model, that will implement the required API for deepchecks according the the
 :doc: `</user-guide/tabular/supported_models>` guide.
+This wrapper is also available for import under `deepchecks.tabular.integrations.h2o` but is brought here for completes.

 Generally the wrapper model will contain 2 functions in case of a classification problem: the ``predict`` and the ``predict_proba`` functions that will be called by deepchecks.
 In addition it is also possible to specify the feature importances of the model.
 Read more about feature importance handling in the :doc: `</user-guide/tabular/feature_importance>` guide.